kevin-middlesworth-egplusww/dynamic-port/README.md

 Corresponding to the `type` value listed in the `environments` array, the port will be determined based on the current directory of the site.
 For example, if my site is in the "uat" directory, port 3014 will be returned.
 If the site folder is "dev", 3013 will be returned.

+"env/dev" is the default when no match exists (works best for local dev'ing).